RupaChandram/Namaste-React/theory-assignment.md

 ### What is the order of life cycle method calls in Class Based Components.
 ![Alt text](./src/assets/notes-images/component-life-cycle.png "Component Life Cycle")

+`Constructor` ---> `render()` ---> `componentDidMount()`--> `render()`--> `componentDidUpdate` --> `componentWillUnmount()`(if we leave the page)

 - Class based components are executed in two phases : Render phase & commit phase.

-- Render phase is pure and no side effects.
-It may be paused, restarted or aborted by React (when child component is created for eg).
-The constructor(), render() and componentDidMount() happens in this phase.

-- In constructor, the props are passed to its parents.

-- These methods are called in the following order when an instance of a component is being created and inserted into the DOM:

-1. Mounting :
+- Render Phase:

-constructor
+  - constructor
     - The constructor for a React component is called before it is mounted.
-When implementing the constructor for a React.Component subclass, you should call super(props) before any other statement.
+    - When implementing the constructor for a React.Component subclass, you should call super(props) before any other statement.
 Otherwise, this.props will be undefined in the constructor, which can lead to bugs.
+    - You should not call setState() in the constructor()
-- Initializing local state by assigning an object to this.state
+    - Instead, if your component needs to use local state, assign the initial state to this.state directly in the constructor
-- Binding event handler methods to an instance.
-- Constructor is the only place where you should assign this.state directly.
-In all other methods, you need to use this.setState() instead.

-2. componentDidMount()
+  - render():
+    - The render() method is the only required method in a class component.

+- Commit phase
+  - componentDidMount
     - componentDidMount() is invoked immediately after a component is mounted (inserted into the tree).
-You may call setState() immediately in componentDidMount() so that it triggers re-render before the browser updates the screen.
+    - Initialization that requires DOM nodes should go here.
+    - If you need to load data from a remote endpoint, this is a good place to instantiate the network request.

-3. Updating :
+  - componentDidUpdate :
- componentDidUpdate() - componentDidUpdate() is invoked immediately after updating occurs.
+    - componentDidUpdate() is invoked immediately after updating occurs.
 This method is not called for the initial render.

-4. Unmounting :
+  - componentWillUnmount :
-- componentWillUnmount() -componentWillUnmount() is invoked immediately before a component is unmounted and destroyed.
+    - This method is called when a component is being removed from the DOM:

-- Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created in componentDidMount().
+- In other way, the whole execution happens in 3 phases:
+1. Mounting
+- Mounting means something needs to be mounted
+- For mounting we need initialization, dom rendering, api calling.
+- constructor, render and componentDidMound comes under in this phase.

+2. Updating :
+- render() function is called followed by componentDidUpdate().

+3. Unmounting :
+- When we leave the page, it gets called.

 ### Why do we use componentDidMount?
 - Component life cycle method.
 - The componentDidMount() method allows us to execute the React code when the component is already placed in the DOM (Document Object Model).